vishalvishw10/facebook-friend-autocomplete/README.md

 Basically, just paste the code to load the SDK from Facebook and initialize your app with:

     FB.init({
-      appId: 'THE ID OF THE APP YOU CREATED'
+      appId: 'THE ID OF THE APP YOU CREATED',
+      version: 'v2.2'
     });

 Next, allow the user to login with Facebook somehow, preferablly with a button of some sort with: